-- A well-structured housing layout can be delivered which successfully utilises the natural features of the Site and provides key character areas throughout, resulting in a positive 'sense of place'; - Two points of site access accommodating all modes can be facilitated from Glasshouse Lane. an on-site street network shall be developed in a looped arrangement facilitating the potential for an extended local bus service; - Minor works will be undertaken to existing trees and hedgerows along Glasshouse Lane to enable construction of these site access points and the required level of visibility; - Tree/hedgerow retention upon the Site will be maximised wherever possible, and further enhanced through new planting.
+- A well-structured housing layout can be delivered which successfully utilises the natural features of the Site and provides key character areas throughout, resulting in a positive 'sense of place'; - Two points of site access accommodating all modes can be facilitated via the Woodside Management Centre site to the south, and a third from Crew Lane (nonpedestrian). - An on-site street network shall be developed in a looped arrangement to promote wayfinding and permeability; - Minor works will be undertaken to existing trees and hedgerows along the watercourse and Crew Lane to enable construction of these site access points and the required level of visibility; - Tree/hedgerow retention upon the Site will be maximised wherever possible, and further enhanced through new planting.
 The planned development facade will address all green infrastructure, ensuring that all retained trees and hedgerows positively contribute to the scheme design, provide positive features in that they are functional and form 'social' spaces, whilst aiding integration of the development within the surrounding context; - Provision of publicly accessible open space to aid the health and welfare needs of the future occupants of the development.
-A large proportion of this provision will be located parallel to the A46 embankment to the south and east.
-This open space will accommodate the stand-off required to mitigate traffic noise; - Further areas of publicly accessible open space can be accommodated along the northern boundary where a green corridor can be facilitated parallel to the watercourse.
+A large proportion of this provision will be located parallel to the highway embankment of the A46; - Further areas of open space will be provided along the watercourse to help create a natural green habitat and along the northern boundary near to Crew Lane Arboretum;